-EUMETView gets a makeover with the launch of a new pilot service.
+EUMETView gets a makeover with the launch of a new service.

 02 September 2020

-A pilot version of the EUMETView service provides new functionalities for displaying visualisations and creating maps from across the EUMETSAT product range.
+The new EUMETView service provides functionalities for displaying visualisations and creating maps from across the EUMETSAT product range.
 EUMETView is an Online Map Service (OMS) that provides these visualisations through a customisable web user interface (WebUI) and an enhanced set of Open Geospatial Consortium (OGC) standard APIs.

 How to access EUMETView

 The new EUMETView service can be accessed through the Earth Observation Portal or directly via https://view.eumetsat.int.
-To get the most out of the service, new users will require a user registration, and the EUMETSAT Data Policy applies.
-Existing users will be able to use their current Earth Observation Portal credentials to access the new data services.
+To get the most out of the service, new users will require a user registration, and the EUMETSAT data policy applies.
+Existing users will be able to use their current Earth Observation Portal credentials to access the new data access services.